What Is Content Marketing and Why You Need It

 The ice cream company also predominantly features quizzes to make their brand feel personal and fun, such as “Love or Ice Cream?” and “Which Dough Chunk Are You?”
 By inviting people to participate in their brand, the company’s content strategy helps them form a close-knit community of loyal fans.

-This should come as no surprise - we’re quite proud of our own content marketing strategy!
+This should come as no surprise - we’re quite proud of our own content marketing strategy.
 We use the Wix Blog as a way to connect with users and help them with all their professional needs, from website design to small business tips and more.

 Our goal?
 To understand exactly what customers want to know, and to share strategies, ideas, and inspiration that will help them achieve success.
+It's all about tapping into the ethos, pathos and logos of writing.

 How to optimize your content marketing strategy